FBDev64/Homelab/Documentation/pico.md

 # The Pi Pico H
-The Pi Pico H, in my case, only display the output of [sysinfo.py](../Scripts/sysinfo.py) on the [LCD screen](../Documentation/HARDWARE.md#what-i-plan-to-buy).
+The Pi Pico H, in my case, will be a Bare Metal development environment.
+I will test Assembly Scripts on it.

-## How to  do it ?
-Currently, I don't have any ideas at all.
-The question is [here](https://forums.raspberrypi.com/viewtopic.php?t=372820&start=25)

-I will try using AI to generate the script.

 ## Power
 The Power comes from the [Power Bank](../Documentation/HARDWARE.md#material), in my case.